-When we last stayed at Entamanu in February 2018, and it was clear that the lodge had established itself as one of the top accommodation options on the crater ridge.
+When we last stayed at Entamanu, it was clear that the lodge had established itself as one of the top accommodation options on the crater ridge.
 Its sister properties include some of the best camps in Tanzania, including the excellent Lamai Serengeti, unique Greystoke, and remote Chada, so we believe that the same excellent standards will be maintained at Entamanu.

 The camp is discreetly nestled in a small forested area atop the crater rim and enjoys views both south towards the crater itself, and north-west towards the plains of the Serengeti, Olduvai Gorge and the Gol Mountains – boasting that it's the 'only place in the world where you can watch the sun rise over the crater, and set over the Serengeti'.

 By arrangement with the local Maasai communities, with whom Entamanu is dedicated to having positive relationships, the camp has been built on an entirely removable basis, with canvas structures erected on raised wooden platforms.

 The main communal tent houses an airy entrance space, two spacious lounge areas and a dining room.
 Large straw mats cover the distressed wooden floorboards, and an eclectic mix of neutral-coloured seating is brightened with red and purple cushions.
 There are a number of striking rustic furniture pieces and ornaments; the camp has a very well thought-out, cohesive and stylish design throughout.

 Running the length of the communal tent is a large veranda with comfy seating, and a grassy area beyond where younger guests enjoy playing.
 There is also a protected Olteti (fig tree), which is sacred to the Maasai, who occasionally conduct ceremonies here that guests are welcome to watch.